clarsonneur/mesos-jenkins-dood/README.md

 # How to build and publish this image?

+__Requirement:__
+- You need to have a docker able to run in your user context. sudo or docker socket open.

 1. Then build it and tag it with <host>[:port]/<repo>/jenkins-slave-dood

     $ bin/build.sh MyRepo